xxks-kkk/linuxjedi.co.uk/content/pages/quotes.rst

 "The purpose of computation is insight, not numbers."
 **-- Richard Hamming**

-"Then you will know the truth, and the truth will set you free."
-**-- John 8:32, Bible**

 "The art of doing mathematics is finding that special case that contains all the germs of generality."
 **-- David Hibert**